 Can you condition yourself?
 Can you quit smoking, concentrate on your studies, or train yourself to save money by ringing bells?

 Cognitive processes play a big role in how you choose to behave and how your brain processes information that it learns.
-But I’m not telling you that you can’t form (or break) a habit with classical conditioning.
+But I’m not telling you you can’t form (or break) a habit with classical conditioning.
 Give it a go!
 The more you are determined to form that habit, using classical conditioning or not, the more likely you will start to embody that habit.